How to Get Patients to Say Yes

 Yet, countless chiropractors quietly go about serving their community, shunning gimmicks, virtually ignoring the Internet and doing little more than posting a modest sign out front.
 Their practices thrive using the strategy of attraction:

 The adjustment.
 It starts by delivering the goods.
-There is nothing quite like a perfectly delivered adjustment.
+There is nothing quite like a masterfully delivered adjustment.
 We’ve all experienced them.
 I’m hoping you regularly deliver them.
 When innately conceived, artfully prepared and tenderly delivered, it is a life-affirming masterpiece.
 And it’s not about using a lot of different techniques.
+Or adjusting every articulation.
 It’s about being present, precise and having the intent of releasing rather than controlling.

 Simplicity.
 These practices are simple and straightforward.
 Their policies are simple.
 Their procedures are simple.
 Their fees are simple.
 Their explanations are simple.
 And if asked, most would say they are simple.
 No acting.
 No drama.
 Everyone is unassuming and authentic.